 In any city, most sightseeing options are not concentrated in one spot, so closeness to key sights is less relevant (at least for us).
 Without a (rental) car, however, public transport becomes hugely important (even Uber/Lyft or cheaper taxi rides do add up after a while).

 So, one of the first things we look at (after the key sights we want to check out) is the public transport situation.
-We google public transportation map of the city we’re planning to stay in and use that map as a reference when looking at a map of the Airbnbs available in the city.
-We’d not even look at anything that’s more than a few hundred meters (maximum 1.5 kilometers) away from any form of public transport.
+We google the public transportation map of the city we’re planning to stay in and use that map as a reference when looking at a map of the Airbnbs available in the city.
+We’d not even look at anything that’s more than a few hundred meters (maximum 1.5 kilometres) away from any form of public transport.

 We also try to find information on transport schedules (for example, in many smaller US cities buses run only a few times a day, and in many Caribbean islands there is hardly any route taxi on Sundays).

 When looking at short-term accommodation in a city, ask yourself the following:

 Are you going to have the place to yourself or are you going to share it with someone (for example, the host, their family and/or other guests)?
 If the latter, how many people would you be sharing with and what would you be sharing?
 For example, the apartment may only have one bathroom.
 Are you okay with that?
 Do you have access to the kitchen and lounge room, and are you able to use them freely?
 And for people with allergies: Are there any pets?

 If internet access is important to you, check if the short-term accommodation offer includes Wi-Fi (some do not and we once only realized that upon arrival).
 Check with your host whether their plan has any restrictions so that you don’t accidentally abuse the service/use up all the included data.